Starflight: Plot

 Additional clues are found in the Four Seedlings, a quadrilaterally symmetrical system made up of four suns.
-Centuries ago, the leaders of the Old Empire realized something was causing hostile aliens to flee from the center of the galaxy.
-The greatest minds from each of the races gathered at this location, where they discovered that the Crystal Planet was slowly eradicating all life.
+Centuries ago, the leaders of the Old Empire realized something hostile was causing aliens to flee from the center of the galaxy.
+The greatest minds from each of the races gathered at this location, where they discovered that a Crystal Planet was slowly eradicating all life.
 In a last act, they sent a human named Commander McConnell to end it, but he failed.
 At the start of the game, the Crystal Planet is slowly moving through the galaxy.
 The planet causes nearby stars to flare up and destroy all life in the system.

 The player must explore solar systems, gather clues, and find special artifacts that grant access to the Crystal Planet, ultimately destroying it before the player's home system flares.
 Commander McConnell's last journal entry can be found on the surface of the Crystal Planet; in it, he shares his discovery that Endurium is actually a race of living, sentient beings who are being burned up as fuel for interstellar travel.
 Because their metabolism is extremely slow due to their crystalline makeup, they are not even aware of outside life and have come to view other races as a virus.
 The game is won after the player successfully plants an artifact on the Crystal Planet's surface and retreats back into space, causing the planet to explode, though the game can still be played after the Crystal Planet is destroyed.